 Alone in Her Tiny Tank

-In the beginning, Lolita had the company of Hugo, a male orca who shared her tank from 1971 until 1980.
-They mated, but in her stressful environment Lolita suffered unsuccessful pregnancies.
-In 1980, in what many believe was a desperate attempt to break free from his miserable prison, or commit suicide, Hugo continuously rammed his head into the side of the tank and died of a brain aneurysm.
-In 1980, Hugo’s sudden death left Lolita sulking at the bottom of her tank in a state “not unlike bereavement.”
+Lolita once had the company of Hugo, a male orca who shared her tank from 1971 until 1980.
+In her stressful environment Lolita suffered many unsuccessful pregnancies.
+In 1980, in what was possibly a desperate attempt to break free from his miserable prison or commit suicide, Hugo continuously rammed his head into the side of the tank and died of a brain aneurysm.
+Hugo’s sudden death left Lolita moping at the bottom of her tank in a state “not unlike bereavement.”
 Lolita has not had a killer whale companion since.

-As a reward for her own extraordinary will to live, Lolita has been exploited for 43 years.
+As a reward for her extraordinary will to live, Lolita has been exploited for 45 years.
 She was abducted from her family and enslaved purely for the profit of the “amusement” park.
-Despite shameful and inhumane living conditions, Lolita endures – and her survivor spirit has haunted the hearts of people around the world.
-But given the low quality of her life at Seaquarium, it is likely she will die decades before her time, unless we act now, as we did for Keiko (“Willy”).
+Despite inhumane living conditions, Lolita endures – and her spirit has touched the hearts of people around the world.
+Given the low quality of her life at the Miami Seaquarium, she will likely die decades before her time, unless we act now, as we did for Keiko (“Willy”).
 It is time for us to set Lolita free.

 What You Can Do to Help

 - Contact the USDA and ask them to follow the law provided in the Animal Welfare Act.